How To Know When A Story Is ‘Newsworthy’

 Mass appeal – the launch of a new electric car appeals to the masses and therefore would be of interest to the national newspapers, but a story about the launch of a new steering wheel degisn for a fork-lift truck might only appeal to the trade machinery press.
 However, don’t dismiss a story just because of its limited audience; instead look to target it toward the correct media outlets.

-Have a question for Kirsty?
-Ask or leave a comment below!
+Have a question for Kirsty or want to leave a comment?
+Click here.